Ode to the Mets: Reception

 Several reviewers regarded "Ode to the Mets" as a highlight of The New Abnormal.
 Variety writer A. D. Amorosi labeled it an "elegant, odd finale to a sharp-kicking album", adding that no other point on the album was "as slick and theatrical as the melancholy melody of 'Ode to The Mets'".
 Under the Radars Caleb Campbell felt the song ended the album on a high note, while Kaelen Bell of Exclaim! deemed it a "solid late-career [entry]".
-In a mixed review of The New Abnormal, Sam Sodomsky of Pitchfork found the song to be one of the album's finer moments, calling it "genuinely pretty" and a "step in the right direction".
+In a mixed review of The New Abnormal, Sam Sodomsky of Pitchfork thought the song was one of the album's finer moments, calling it "genuinely pretty," and a "step in the right direction."
 Some reviewers were less favorable.
-For The Guardian, Rachel Aroesti wrote that "Ode to the Mets provides a decidedly unspectacular finale", while Jon Dolan of Rolling Stone found the song's "lachrymose lounge moan" to be "pretentious" and "over-the-top".
+For The Guardian, Rachel Aroesti wrote that "Ode to the Mets provides a decidedly unspectacular finale," while Jon Dolan of Rolling Stone found the song's "lachrymose lounge moan" pretentious and "over-the-top".
 Commercially, the song peaked at number 27 on the Billboard Hot Rock Songs chart.

 Casablancas jokingly suggested that the Mets play the song over the PA system after each defeat at their home field in contrast to them playing "New York Groove" by Ace Frehley after each victory.

 Billboard named the song as the fifth best rock song of 2020.
 In May 2020, NME ranked it as the band's tenth best song.